Hurricane Barry (1983): Impact and aftermath

-United States

 Rainfall around 1 in (25 mm) were reported around Lake Okeechobee, 3 inches (76.2 mm) around the Orlando area and 1 in (25 mm) in the Miami area.
 The peak rainfall was 3.01 in (76 mm) in Wauchula, Florida.
 Roads with poor drainage in Key West, Florida were flooded after the area received 1.5 in (38.1 mm) of rain.
 Barry also affected the launch of the Space Shuttle Challenger, whose third mission was scheduled for August 30.
 NASA (National Aeronautics and Space Administration) did not have time to return the shuttle to the hangar in time for the storm and had the shuttle ride out the storm on the launch pad.
 The only rainfall reported in Texas by Barry was 1 in around San Antonio.
 Along the Texas coast, beach erosion was caused from waves that were 1 to 2 ft higher than normal.
 Winds were gusting in excess of 50 mph (85 km/h) off the South Padre Island coast.
 Near Brownsville, a possible tornado knocked down power lines, leaving an estimated 6,000 people without power.

-Mexico

-No casualties were reported from Barry.
-However, 30 fishing boats were sunk in Mexico and several hundred homes were destroyed.
+In Mexico, 30 fishing boats were sunk and several hundred homes were destroyed.
 The rainfall from the hurricane was considered to be relief from drought conditions in parts of northern Mexico.
 A storm surge of 3 to 4 ft was recorded in Mexican fishing villages.
 Over 400 people were made homeless and there was a major loss of shrimping nets.
 At least ten people were left homeless in the town of El Mezquital.
 Homes in Santa Teresa sustained some damage but none were destroyed.
 Only one person was injured by the storm after shards from a broken window hit the child.
 Following the storm, General Jesus Ponce de Leon Rodriguez went to survey the damage in Tamaulipas along with a medical team.